pydykit/pydykit/paper/paper.md

 Kommentar JKB: Ist die Visualisierung reif, um sie hier so zu nennen?

+Users may choose their favorite system description from this hierarchy depending on their goal:
+They can either design numerical methods for a more general system class or for a concrete application where additional specified requirements have to be met.

 TODO: Define terminology:

 - Klasse / abstrakte Basisklasse